howtomakeaturn/pdfinfo/README.md

-Very simple wrapper to the pdfinfo unix tool.
+Simple wrapper to the pdfinfo unix tool.

 # Installation